-- Allow a short period of time for someone to adjust to unforeseen short-term, one-off financial circumstances
+- if you need to adjust to short-term, one-off financial circumstances

-- Help customers through difficult one-off events that affect their finances
+- if you are going through difficult one-off events that affect their finances

 - prevent you from going through exceptional hardship

 The main features of the fund are that: